 MR. MAYERSOHN: -- as a responsibility, whether I'm on a personal phone or a city phone or somebody else's phone, I am the custodian of those records and it is my responsibility.
 And I understand Ms. Korn's thing, if somebody asks me, there is no period of records retention.
 So if she's had this, and I don't know what the timeframe is, whether three years, five years, 10 years, I believe she has a responsibility to provide those records.
-And that gets back into subpoenaing.
-Now, again, you don't have that ability, but whether the state does or whoever else does, needs to produce those phones.
-And if those phones have been cleared of those records, then, you know, whatever legal channels are provided.
-But to see a report where we didn't get the phone, we couldn't get the phone, if the information has been cleared, I don't know from a technology standpoint whether you can, you know, find it.
-I mean, if it's wiped out, it's wiped So -- but that's something very clearly that we go through as advisory members, as an elected official to ensure that those public records -- if I use my personal phone and I happen to text somebody, a lobbyist on something, the lobbyist is responsible to report that they've met me, and what they said, and whatever They have to file a report.
-But on the it is. other hand, I'm gonna make sure I retain that record to protect myself.
+And that gets back into the time to see who's had a conversation, you know.